kata-containers/kata-containers/design/architecture.md

 and enable specific features of the machine types.
 The following machine accelerators are used in Kata Containers:

-- nvdimm: This machine accelerator is x86 specific and only supported by `pc` and `q35` machine types. `nvdimm` is used to provide the root filesystem as a persistent memory device to the Virtual Machine.
+- NVDIMM: This machine accelerator is x86 specific and only supported by `pc` and `q35` machine types. `nvdimm` is used to provide the root filesystem as a persistent memory device to the Virtual Machine.